-Course Name: Jewelry Making I
+Course Name: Jewelry Making I Course Number: 80068

-Course Number: 80068
+Grade Level: 80068

-Grade Level: 11 th or 12 th
+Grade Level: 11th or 12th

-Course Length: One semester

-Course Credit: 0.5
+Course Length: 0.5

-Offered: Fall 2023 & Spring 2024

 Jewelry Making I is a course in which students will learn to design and create many projects using two basic methods of construction; copper enamel and fused glass.
 The process will familiarize the student with the tools and the methods used in each category to create original works of jewelry art.
 A \$65 materials fee is required.